GetOlympus/olympus-dionysos-field-wordpress/README.md

 ## Field initialization

-Use the following lines to add a `select field` in your **WordPress** admin pages or custom post type meta fields:
+Use the following lines to add a `wordpress field` in your **WordPress** admin pages or custom post type meta fields:

 ```php
 return \GetOlympus\Field\Wordpress::build('my_wordpress_field_id', [